Zakaria010/BA-Trees/README.md

 #### src\born_again_dp:

 * This folder contains the C++ implementation of the optimal and heuristic BA-Tree algorithms.
+* This folder contains also the C++ implementation of optimal and heuristic local explanation using BA-Tree algorithm.
 * This folder also contains a bash script (runAllDatasets.sh) which can be executed to run the algorithm on all datasets, folds, for all objective functions, and considering a different number of trees as input.
 The results of this script are stored in the folder src\output.
 Due to the number of datasets and tests, this experiment requires some CPU time (approximately 24h).
+* This folder also contains a bash script (runOptimal.sh) which can be executed to run the optimal algorithm on all datasets for some given instance and depth, folds, for depth objective functions.
+The results of this script are stored in the folder src\outputDeter.
+Due to the number of datasets and tests, this experiment requires some CPU time.
+* This folder also contains a bash script (runHeuristic.sh) which can be executed to run the Heuristic approach on all datasets for some given instance and depth, folds, for depth objective functions.
+The results of this script are stored in the folder src\outputHeuristic.
+Due to the number of datasets and tests, this experiment requires some CPU time.

 #### src\resources